jabarihunt/manevia/README.md

  5. Run Composer | `composer install`
  6. Run the start script | `./start.sh`

-**THAT'S IT!**.
-Your docker instance will build & run, then you may access your app at `http://localhost:8080/`.
+**THAT'S IT!** Your docker instance will build & run, then you may access your app at `http://localhost:8080/`.

 ## Application Structure